SynBioDex-archive/libSBOLxml/README.md

 # libSBOLxml: a Java library for parsing and serializing SBOL XML.

+This is an implementation of the [SBOL Core Interfaces](https://github.com/SynBioDex/libSBOLcore) which uses JAXB to serialize and parse SBOL objects to and from XML.

-We are in the process of setting up this repository.
-When it is ready it will contain the code required to build libSBOLxml.
+NOTE: We are actively working on this implementation but it is not ready for use.

 ## To checkout and build: